-- The location of the Oracle.DataAccess.dll assembly and dependent libraries is according to your type of Oracle installation and the .NET version (2.x or 4) of the ODP.NET assembly.
-Refer to Oracle Data Provider for .NET Developer's Guide and the ODP.NET README file for information. - The name of the TimesTen sample database in TimesTen 11.2.1 releases is sampledb_1121. - 6.
-Execute DemoODP as follows.
+- The location of the Oracle.DataAccess.dll assembly and dependent libraries is according to your type of Oracle product installation and the .NET version of the ODP.NET assembly.
+Refer to Oracle Data Provider for .NET Developer's Guide and the ODP.NET README file for information. - The name of the TimesTen sample database in TimesTen 11.2.2 releases is sampledb_1122.
+The name in TimesTen 11.2.1 releases is sampledb_1121.

+6. Execute DemoODP as follows.
 (The database name, user name, and password are determined automatically during execution of build_sampledb.bat.)

-'''

-DemoODP -db sampledb_1121 -user appuser -passwd welcome1
+DemoODP -db sampledb_1122 -user appuser -passwd welcome1

-'''